simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 ---

 <header class="slide_header">
-    <h2>IT Like Hardware Engineer</h2>
+    <h2>IT-Like Hardware Engineering</h2>
     <h3>Security Settings</h3>
 </header>

   <div class="flex-col justify-center">
-     <p>Like all Siemens software, Simatic AX also represents the principle of "Security by default".
+     <p>Like all Siemens software, SIMATIC AX also represents the principle of "Security by default".
         Accordingly, the security aspects must be set up in the project before loading the PLC.<br></p>
-       <p>Security consists the following two aspects:</p>
+       <p>Security consists of the following two aspects:</p>
        <ul>
          <li><b>Authentication</b> ensures that you are communicating with the expected PLC</li>
          <li><b>Authorization</b> ensures operations are only performed by users permitted to do so.</li>